ilanham/Presentations/pydependencies.md

     - _I do this, it can get annoying_
     - Jupyter gets duplicated in each virtual environment

-- To fight against this, we have tools
+- To help with this, we have tools

 ---